 - Coconut flour: I do not recommend any flour substitution.
 Coconut flour soaks up more moisture than other flours, so you will not achieve the same texture with any substitution.

-- Granulated monk fruit sweetener: If you prefer another sugar-free sweetener, that will work as long as it is the same granulated texture.
+- Monk fruit sweetener: If you prefer another sugar-free sweetener, that will work as long as it is the confectioner’s texture.

 - Egg: Size large, beaten.
 This helps keep the entire crust together.